gusmp/ValidationExtensions/README.md

 * ValidationResponse ValidateWithOCSP(X509Certificate2 issuer)
 * ValidationResponse ValidateWithOCSP(X509Certificate2 issuer, String urlOCSP)

 In all cases, a ValidationResponse object is returned.
-To know the status of the certificate, use the attribute status:
+To know the status of the certificate, use the attribute *status*:

 ValidationResponse.status